Fuller Initiative for Productive Landscapes

 Overlook Field School

-Students earn 6 University of Oregon credits while living and learning for four weeks at Overlook, a 400-acre property in northeastern Pennsylvania designed by the Olmsted Brothers firm in the early twentieth century, and currently being re-imagined by the fourth-generation owners and Nelson Byrd Woltz landscape architects.
+University of Oregon students from the College of Design engage in interdisciplinary practicums, seminar, and invited lectures to advance research and scholarship on productive landscapes.
+The Field School bridges Pacific Northwestern and Northeastern landscapes in rural Pennsylvania through a unique initiative only offered through UO Landscape Architecture thanks to financial support from Sue and Mort Fuller.
+An initial practicum held at UO introduces students to the topic through an intense two-week project-based engagement preparing them for a year of focused seminars and lectures before a second practicum at Overlook.
+The second practicum offers students the opportunity to live and learn for two weeks at Overlook, a 400-acre property in northeastern Pennsylvania designed by the Olmsted Brothers firm in the early twentieth century, and currently being re-imagined by the fourth-generation owners and Nelson Byrd Woltz landscape architects.
 The summer field school at Overlook offers students a unique opportunity to live, study, and create on an evolving cultural landscape.

 The application deadline for priority consideration is February 3, 2025.
 Please contact bshirtcl@uoregon.edu for more information if you have interest in the program past this deadline.